FUNDAMENTALS OF SENATE COMMITTEES

 Not all expenses related to the functioning of committees are charged directly to the committee’s budget.
 Expenses for witness travel, videoconferences, postal charges, committee travel immunization and standard refreshments (coffee, juice) served at committee meetings held within the parliamentary precinct are charged to a central budget held by the Committees Directorate, rather than to individual committees.

 A budget proposal is prepared by the committee clerk as instructed by the committee and reviewed by the chair and/or members of the steering committee.
-The budget proposal is then reviewed and signed by both the Principal Clerk of the Committees Directorate and the Comptroller.
+The budget proposal is then reviewed and signed by both the Clerk Assistant of the Committees Directorate and the Senate’s Comptroller.
 The committee considers the budget and then either adopts it as presented or with amendments.

-Once the Senate adopts an order of reference for a special study, the committee clerk prepares a draft budget reflecting the committee’s plans which proceeds through the same steps as the legislative budget proposal until it is adopted in its original form, or a modified version, by the Standing Committee on Internal Economy, Budgets and Administration.
-At this point, the budget application and the recommendation for the release of funds by the Standing Committee on Internal Economy, Budgets and Administration are returned to the committee that originated the budget.
+Once a budget proposal has been adopted by a committee, it is submitted to the Standing Committee on Internal Economy, Budgets and Administration (CIBA) for review and adoption.
+Either CIBA or one of its subcommittees meets with the chair of the committee to discuss the budget proposal.
+Typically, the committee clerk will accompany the chair to such a meeting.
+If a subcommittee reviews the budget proposal, it will make recommendations to CIBA on the allocation of funds.
+CIBA can pass the budget as proposed, amend it or reject it altogether.
+At this point, the budget application and the recommendation for the release of funds by CIBA are returned to the committee that originated the budget.
 The chair, or a senator designated by the chair, then presents a report to the Senate.
 The budget report has three parts, all of which are published in the Journals of the Senate.
 The first part is the actual report, which also includes the request for any powers required to implement the budget that have not already been granted to the committee for this particular order of reference during the current session, such as the power to travel or the power to hire.
 The second part (called Appendix A) contains the budget application as originally approved by the committee requesting the funds.
 The third part (called Appendix B) contains the release of funds recommended to the Senate by the Standing Committee on Internal Economy, Budgets and Administration.
 If the report is approved by the Senate, only the funds in Appendix B become available to the committee making the request.

-There are various restrictions on the use of funds in a special study budget.
+There are various restrictions on the use of funds in a committee budget.
 Funds for public hearings outside Ottawa, for example, can only be used for that purpose, while funds for operations in Ottawa cannot be used for travel purposes.
 Likewise, different detailed administrative policies govern the payment of accounts and the approvals required.
 The clerk of the committee can provide details on current policies.

 Partial Releases